Hidden East Anglia:

 Aylsham, Norfolk: Once upon a time Aylsham was famed for its chalybeate spring (water containing iron salts) and the resultant spa founded around it.
 By the 1820s and 30s it had all but gone out of use, and now only a trickle of water remains to show where it had once been resorted to for the relief of asthma and other chronic ailments, at Spa Farm south of the town (TG192255).

 Badley, Suffolk: The Lady Well or 'Our Lady Well' (TM061552) is on private land in fields about ½ a mile south of the church, with a vague tradition that pilgrims journeyed there for its medicinal properties.
+Apparently it's now no more than a damp hollow at the edge of a field.
 Wellfield Covert is near by, and a tiny brook runs from it to join the river Gipping on the outskirts of Needham Market.

 Barling, Essex: Now filled in and the water piped away, the “famous spring called Redberry Well” used to be found at TQ913889, in Gallows Field south of Mucking Hall.
 Old maps show it as Redbury Spring, a chalybeate source.